Where Automation Does Add Value

 Consistency, visibility and predictability all play a part, not just in how the business performs day to day, but in how confident someone can be that it will continue to perform in the same way without additional input.
 This is where automation can play a role, but only as part of something wider.

 When processes are clear and the way the business operates is well structured, automation supports that by maintaining consistency, removing reliance on memory and making sure that key steps are followed in the same way each time.
 In that context, it adds value.
-There is increasing focus on how automation contributes to performance and scalability, particularly where businesses are looking to grow without increasing cost at the same rate.
+There is increasing focus on how generative and agentic AI drive operational impact, particularly where businesses are looking to grow without increasing costs at the same rate.
+McKinsey research suggests that these advanced automation workflows can significantly improve EBITDA – a factor that counts when a business is being prepared for investment or a sale.

 Without that structure, it tends to highlight where things are unclear or inconsistent, which is why simply automating parts of the business in isolation rarely has the impact people expect.